Cedric-Hj/DevOps-CICD-WebApp/Doc/7-  K8's HomeLab Setup.md

-## Step by step guide to setup k8's cluster with Master and Worker nodes on VM'S
+# Step by step guide to setup k8's cluster with Master and Worker nodes on VM'S

+## Install optional if not using Ansible for provisioning
+Skip to [After install](#After-install) if provisioning was used

 ### VM'S pre-requesite:
 - The VM's must have internet connection and their own IP adress